AntonioNoack/JVM2WASM/README.md

 - There is only a single thread.
 It cannot sleep (because that's impossible in JavaScript).
 - There is only asynchronous IO via JavaScript bindings, because JavaScript has no synchronous IO (or it shouldn't be used, because that would block the UI thread).
 - My Java-8 implementation is lackluster in relation to lambdas: I only support Java-native lambdas.
-- It is precompiled, so at runtime, classes are immutable.
+- It is precompiled, so at runtime, classes are immutable, and no additional .jars can be loaded.
-- Reflection is partially supported: fields and methods exist, constructors only the one without arguments.
-Annotations aren't supported yet.
+- Reflection is partially supported: constructors, methods and fields exist if they are used.
+Methods only if they have few arguments (because I haven't solved it programmatically yet).
+Annotations for anything else but fields aren't supported yet.
+- The Java standard library is only available in parts.
+Native methods have to be implemented by hand.
+- Like the creators of Zig and Rust, I find the complexity of Throwables problematic.
+Since this is meant for shipping games, you should implement your methods without Throwables, and then just keep them disabled.

 ## Runtime
 The runtime is defined in [index.js](src/index.js).
 It is defined like that for Rem's Engine.
 It calls into [Engine.java](src/engine/Engine.java), first main() and then update() is called every frame.
 MouseMove(), keyDown() etc are called on their respective DOM-events.

-tmp/index0.js is the file of JavaScript bindings, that is automatically generated from the source code.
+wasm/index0.js is the file of JavaScript bindings, that is automatically generated from the source code.
 Entries can be added using the @JavaScript(code="") annotation within Java source code.
 If a method is missing, but depended on, e.g., because it is native to the JVM or blacklisted, it will throw an exception if called.
 @Alias(name="") can be used to make the function name on the JavaScript side explicit and shorter, or to implement such a blacklisted method: